Relationships Are Revolutionary

 We are looking for organizations that are in the pilot to growth stage.
 This means organizations that have been around for four years or less.
 This allows fellows to connect with others who are leading organizations at similar developmental stages, and allows us to focus our resources on supporting earlier-stage organizations.

 Yes.
-Less than four years is a guideline to determine the “stage” of your organization’s growth.
+Less than five years is a guideline to determine the “stage” of your organization’s growth.
 Not having an official legal status may or may not be a way to measure the age of an organization/initiative.
 Use your best judgment for this eligibility: if your organization has been working informally for ten years – this might not be the best fit.
-But if you’ve been working consistently for less than four years but don’t yet have a registered status, you are still welcome to apply.
+But if you’ve been working consistently for less than five years but don’t yet have a registered status, you are still welcome to apply.
 Fiscally sponsored organizations can be considered for the Fellowship.

 How has the Fellowship changed from last year?